zaproxy/zaproxy-website/site/content/support.md

 While the Crash Override Open Source Fellowship support means that ZAP can survive, we still need to find a long term independent and scalable funding model in order for ZAP to thrive.

-The following commercial support options now are available.
+The following commercial support options are now available.
+These are provided by [ZAProxy Ltd](https://www.zaproxy.com) a non profit dedicated to raising money for ZAP.

 All of the money raised for any of these services will help fund ZAP development - ZAP is a non-profit open source project.